bullet-train-co/bullet_train-core/README.md

 <br/>
 <br/>

-> Would you like to support development and have your logo featured here?
+> Would you like to support Bullet Train Roles development and have your logo featured here?
 [Reach out!](http://twitter.com/andrewculver)

 ## Example Domain Model